joaohenggeler/twitch-chat-highlights/README.md

 		* `channel_name`: the channel whose VODs will be searched for highlights. **Must be changed.**
 		* `begin_date`: the starting date for this search in the format `YYYY-MM-DD`. **Must be changed.**
 		* `num_days`: how many days to consider during this search.
 Together with the previous configuration, this defines the range of days to search for VODs.
 For example, setting `begin_date` to `2022-01-01` and `num_days` to `31` specifies every VOD during the month of January.
 		* `video_type`: the type of VOD to search for.
-This may be `archive` (Past Broadcasts),  `highlight` (Highlights),  `upload` (Uploads), or `all` (all of the previous). `archive` should be used in the vast majority of cases, but it could be changed to `highlight` if the VODs have been deleted from Past Broadcasts.
+This may be `archive` (Past Broadcasts),  `highlight` (Highlights),  `upload` (Uploads), or `all` (all of the previous).
+The type `archive` should be used in the vast majority of cases, but it could be changed to `highlight` if the VODs have been deleted from the Past Broadcasts section.

 		* `bucket_length`: the size of each window or bucket in seconds.
 The number of chat messages with specific words and emotes are counted per bucket.
-		* `message_threshold`: the minimum number of chat messages in a category that must exist in a bucket to consider it a highlight.
+		* `message_threshold`: the minimum number of chat messages for each category that must exist in a bucket to consider it a highlight.
 Used to remove any moments that do not have a significant number of chat reactions.
 		* `top_bucket_distance_threshold`: the minimum distance in buckets that is required for similar but lower ranked highlights to be considered.
-Used to remove any highlights that happened too close to each other while also prioritizing the best ranked ones and only discarding the ones with fewer messages.
-The threshold value in seconds is this multiplied by the bucket length.
+Used to remove any highlights that occurred too close to each other, while also prioritizing the best ranked ones and only discarding the ones with fewer messages.
+Can be converted into seconds by multiplying it by the bucket length.
 		* `top_url_delay`: how many seconds to subtract from the VOD timestamp in the highlighted moment.
 Used to give context to each highlight.

 		* `show_plots`: whether or not to plot the number of messages in each category during the live stream.
 Plots are saved as images.
-		* `add_plots_url_template`: whether or not to add a short template that could be replaced with a link to these images.
+		* `add_plots_url_template`: whether or not to add a short template to the highlight summary that could be replaced with a link to these images.
 		* `show_word_list`: whether or not to add the list of words and emotes in each category to the highlight summary.

 		* `types`: a list of dictionaries that each define a highlight category based on words and emotes in chat.
 			* `name`: the name of the category.
 			* `words`: a list of words and emotes to consider for each category.
-These may be regular strings or regular expressions that match patterns (if they start with the prefix `regex:`).
+These may be normal strings or regular expressions that match patterns (if they start with the prefix `regex:`).
 This should be adapted for each Twitch channel since different communities use different emotes.
 Note that string comparisons are always case insensitive.
 			* `top`: how many category highlights to show in the summary, starting with the best ranked ones.
 			* `color`: the hexadecimal color of the category's line in the generated plots.
 Unused if `show_plots` is false.
 			* `skip_summary`: whether or not to show the results for the category in the summary.
-Used to skip categories.
+Used to skip categories that are used by comparisons in order to avoid redundant results.
 If omitted, this configuration defaults to false.

 		* `comparisons`: a list of dictionaries that each define a comparison between two highlight categories.
-Each comparison generates three categories: positive, negative, and controversial.
+Each comparison generates three new categories: positive, negative, and controversial.
 Used to see how divided chat is between the two categories.
 			* `name`: the name of the comparison.
 			* `positive_type`: the name of a category defined in `highlights` to consider as the positive case.
 			* `negative_type`: the name of a category defined in `highlights` to consider as the negative case.

-			* `positive_name`: same as `name` in `types` but for the generated positive category.
+			* `positive_name`: same as `name` in `types` but for the newly generated positive category.
-			* `negative_name`: same as `name` in `types` but for the generated negative category.
+			* `negative_name`: same as `name` in `types` but for the newly generated negative category.
-			* `controversial_name`: same as `name` in `types` but for the generated controversial category.
+			* `controversial_name`: same as `name` in `types` but for the newly generated controversial category.
 This type of category tries to maximize the sum between the positive and negative cases (the total) while minimizing their difference.

-			* `positive_top`: same as `top` in `types` but for the generated positive category.
+			* `positive_top`: same as `top` in `types` but for the newly generated positive category.
-			* `negative_top`: same as `top` in `types` but for the generated negative category.
+			* `negative_top`: same as `top` in `types` but for the newly generated negative category.
-			* `controversial_top`: same as `top` in `types` but for the generated controversial category.
+			* `controversial_top`: same as `top` in `types` but for the newly generated controversial category.

 3. Insert the chat messages for the desired VODs in the database defined by the `database_filename` configuration.
 You can do this one of two ways: